 The Port Phillip and Westernport CMA (PPWCMA) is one of 10 regional Catchment Management Authorities in the state of Victoria.
 It was established in 2002 as the peak natural resource management body in the Port Phillip and Western Port region to develop and oversee the implementation of the Regional Catchment Strategy.

 The PPWCMA is a Victorian Government statutory authority established under the Catchment and Land Protection Act 1994 and is bound by the Statement of Obligations outlined in the Act.
 It’s responsible ministers are the Hon.
 Lisa Neville MP, Minister for Water and the Hon.
-Lily D’Ambrosio MP, Minister for Energy, Environment and Climate Change.
+Lily D’Ambrosio MP, Minister for Energy, Environment and Climate Change, Minister for Solar Homes.

 What we do